L2-Lagrange/Simple-LM1875-sound-system/README.md

 # Simple-LM1875-sound-system
-This is my design for a simple LM1875 bridge-tied-load sound system.
+This is my design for a simple LM1875 bridge tied load (BTL) sound system.
 I wanted to design a practical analog amplifier system that is easy to build, has great performance, and makes for good educatoinal material.
 I have tested this design for several weeks and I am very happy with it.
 This document is about designing an analog amplifier system that will work with any standard signal source inputs.
 In this case my signal source is a [$3 bluetooth reciever module from Amazon.](https://www.amazon.com/hiBCTR-Wireless-Bluetooth-Audio-Receiver/dp/B0FDLGMMYC/ref=sr_1_8?crid=350EUMJXBN4NV&dib=eyJ2IjoiMSJ9.Hz_ZgfGwXoIZV5nocs7b126nDdCcdYSbgK9A1z3RJKLhT1cz--GEa3WTc_r3OOHGRY9FarT_VZx-J5lBDyLFj8vOGiySonwBIZ1kvVUOeB1Q8dR2eUkfJ7Q_jlzzyOuEYd0lVI_-uhTDe1ct_fYaA3AArWnHJAKOYzXvK3QndtL3qvyXXTN7THovINOcq88VqpU_mcGi9XMeYuAU9Y2iQcgw7ReGjUXgMcREKI2Z7GU.sa2W5zidMW-tkHYAYGa7TfbJ-GyrVTsSYmgwTngp6ZE&dib_tag=se&keywords=bluetooth+module&qid=1775198601&sprefix=bluetooth+modu%2Caps%2C182&sr=8-8)

 <p align="center">